acep-uaf/camio-meter-streams/README.md

 ## Configuration

 ### General Configuration Steps
-1. Navigate to the `config` directory and copy the example configuration file to a new file:
+1. Navigate to the `config` directory and copy the example configuration files to a new file:

     ```bash
     cd config